WillChing01/Pingu/docs/nnue.md

 - Training the network
 - Efficient implementation of NNUE

-For code examples, please refer to
+For code examples, please refer to:
 - ```/tuning/``` for dataset and training code
 - ```/include/nnue.h``` for model implementation